 Does the thought of getting a massage make your muscles tense up?
-These relaxation tips will help you get the most out of your visit to a registered massage therapist.
+Here’s how to relax when you’re getting a massage, so you can get the most out of your visit to a registered massage therapist.

 “Massage used to be considered an unnecessary luxury,” writes Larry Costa in Massage: Mind and Body.
 “Today, it is valued as one of the most effective methods of combating stress and inducing relaxation, but also for its many other physical and mental benefits, including expelling toxins, relieving muscle soreness, increasing flexibility, easing chronic pain, reducing tension headaches, boosting the immune system, promoting restful sleep, and improving concentration.”